check-spelling-sandbox/materialize/doc/developer/design/20230225_compute_introspection_schema.md

 The existence of the per-worker underlying sources is not completely useless, e.g. because they are useful for detecting skew.
 However, they are probably less commonly useful than a summed view would be.
-Unforunately, this summed view does not exist for most such relations (one counterexample is `mz_records_per_dataflow` and `mz_records_per_dataflow_global`).
+Unfortunately, this summed view does not exist for most such relations (one counterexample is `mz_records_per_dataflow` and `mz_records_per_dataflow_global`).